A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal $\left[^{18}\text{F}\right]$FDG PET imaging: Data acquisition and processing

 \subsection{Arterial and venous cannulation during image acquisition}

 At the time of PET/CT imaging, the mouse age was \SI{13.0 +- 0.9}{\weeks}, with a corresponding weight of \SI{22.5 +- 0.5}{\gram}.
-The study used threedifferent radiotracers: \fdg{}, \fdopa{}, and \psma{}, where the mice receiving the \fdg{} radiotracer (\num{70} mice) were fasted for \SI{3.4 +- 0.2}{\hours} prior to injection; while the remaining---given \fdopa{} and \psma{}---were not fasted.
-The mice were administered anesthesia prior to the scan, weighed, and placed on a heated plate (\SI{38}{\degreeCelsius}), while receiving oxygen through a mask.
-A venous catheter was inserted into the tail vein of the mouse, for later radiotracer injection.
-The blood glucose during venous cannulation was measured using a glucose meter to \SI{6.4 +- 0.3}{\milli\mol/l}.
-An incision in the neck of the mice enabled surgical cannulation of the carotid artery, allowing blood to be routed through a radiation detector at a withdrawal rate of \SI{105.6 +- 2.8}{\micro\litre/min}.
+The study used three different radiotracers: \fdg{}, \fdopa{}, and \psma{}.
+The mice receiving \fdg{} (\num{70} animals) were fasted for \SI{3.4 +- 0.2}{\hours} prior to injection, whereas the remaining animals---given \fdopa{} and \psma{}---were not fasted.
+The mice were anesthetized prior to the scan, weighed, and placed on a heated plate (\SI{38}{\degreeCelsius}) while receiving oxygen through a mask.
+A venous catheter was inserted into the tail vein of each mouse for radiotracer injection.
+The blood glucose during venous cannulation was measured to \SI{6.4 +- 0.3}{\milli\mol\per\liter}.
+An incision in the neck enabled surgical cannulation of the carotid artery, allowing blood to be routed through a radiation detector at a withdrawal rate of \SI{105.6 +- 2.8}{\micro\liter\per\minute}.
 This setup facilitated concurrent measurements of whole blood activity during the PET scan with a temporal resolution of \SI{1}{\second}.
-To enable continuous arterial line measurements, an arterial-venous shunt was established, forming a closed loop between arterial sampling and venous reinfusion.
+To enable continuous arterial line measurements, an arterial--venous shunt was established, forming a closed loop between arterial sampling and venous reinjection.
 Blood flowed sequentially from the arterial sampling line, radiation detector, a peristaltic pump, and a Y-connector---enabling intravenous radiotracer injection---before being reinfused via the venous injector, thereby preventing excessive blood loss.

-The PET/CT imaging was performed using a \num{45,5}-minute listmode scan on a Triumph$^{\mathrm{TM}}$ LabPET-8$^{\mathrm{TM}}$ small animal PET/CT scanner (TriFoil Imaging Inc., Chatsworth, CA, USA), and a sensor monitoring the respiration rate.
-The mice were injected with a \SI{16.2 +- 0.7}{\mega\becquerel} using an automated injection pump, started \SI{30}{\second} after scanning was initiated.
-CT imaging was performed in order to correct for attenuation and scattering, after PET scanning.
-Following the scans, when the mice were still in deep anesthesia, they were euthanized using cervical dislocation.
-To account for variations in the PET scanner sensitivity, daily calibrations using a phantom were performed.
+The PET/CT imaging was performed using a \qty{45.5}{\minute} listmode scan on a Triumph$^{\mathrm{TM}}$ LabPET-8$^{\mathrm{TM}}$ small animal PET/CT scanner (TriFoil Imaging Inc., Chatsworth, CA, USA) while a sensor monitored the respiration rate.
+The mice were injected with \qty{16.2 +- 0.7}{\mega\becquerel} using an automated injection pump, started \SI{30}{\second} after scanning was initiated.
+CT imaging was performed after PET scanning to correct for attenuation and scatter.
+While still under deep anesthesia after scanning, the mice were euthanized using cervical dislocation.
+Scanner sensitivity was monitored through daily phantom calibrations.